Ask These 3 Questions Before Using Your Stimulus Check for Debt Payments

 1. Have You Lost Your Job or Think You Might?

-If you’ve lost your job, your first move should be to switch to a bare-bones budget — and that includes cutting extra debt payments.
+If you’re among the estimated 10 million Americans out of work as of February 2021, your first move should be to switch to a bare-bones budget — and that includes cutting extra debt payments.

 But what if you haven’t lost your job… yet?

-If you work in an industry where layoffs were common before the pandemic or your employer is already cutting hours and staff, you should prepare for a potential layoff, advised Ariel Ward, Certified Financial Planner at Abacus Wealth Partners.
+If you work in an industry where layoffs were common before the pandemic or your employer has already cut hours and staff, you should prepare for a potential layoff, advised Ariel Ward, Certified Financial Planner at Abacus Wealth Partners.

-Even if you have cash right now, hold onto it until this immediate crisis passes if there’s any danger you’ll lose income.
+Even if you have cash right now, it’s best to hold onto it if there’s a danger you’ll lose income in the near future.

-Cash still offers more flexibility if you’re shopping for food at a farmer’s market or a local grocer that doesn’t take credit cards, noted Todd Christensen, an Accredited Financial Counselor with MoneyFit.org, a nonprofit debt relief program.
+Cash still offers more flexibility, noted Todd Christensen, an Accredited Financial Counselor with MoneyFit.org, a nonprofit debt relief program.

 Even if you’re spending it on an extra debt payment.